-For the best possible resolution, the voltage across the RTD should be made as large as possible compared to the noise floor in the measurement.
+For the best possible resolution, the voltage across the RTD must be made as large as possible compared to the noise floor in the measurement.
 In general, measurement resolution improves with increasing excitation current.
-However, a larger excitation current will create self-heating in the RTD, which will cause drift and error in the measurement.
+However, a larger excitation current creates self-heating in the RTD, which causes drift and error in the measurement.
 The selection of excitation currents trades off resolution against sensor self-heating.